 In 2008, I found myself jobless, penniless and moving back in with mom at my grandmother’s former house in Wisconsin.
 This wasn’t how it was supposed to work.
 While from an ego standpoint it was rock bottom, it gave me some added financial freedom and more time to bury myself a variety of design and production skills.

 Thank you forever, Mom.

 After a long Wisconsin winter, I visited my father in California and in order to stay out there I enrolled at City College of San Fransisco and instead of changing directions and becoming an economist (I can barely count backwards from 20), I enrolled in the only world I knew.
 Design.
-Great courses, great professors, unlearning bad habits, learning sound ones.
+Great courses, great professors, unlearning bad habits, learning new sound ones.
 What an experience.

 Thank you forever, Dad.

 Fast forward to current day.
 I got laid off due to COVID-19 on March 16th, 2020 – 3 years and 2 days after I was hired.
 This time, though, I will not be retreating to the Midwest.
 That’s the difference in 2008 me and 2020 me.
-Confidence and experience and plenty of motivation to never live through another Wisconsin winter.
+Confidence, experience and plenty of motivation to never live through another Wisconsin winter.

 Thanks for reading.
 Come back any time.

 – Evan Baumeister // Baumeister Design